arcus/r102/for_organizers/analysis.md

          ggplot2_2
          ) |>
   # combine data from duplicate entries (people who registered more than once with the same email)
+  # note that we go with the "max" across the duplicates for each field
   group_by(email) |>
   summarise(
     across(starts_with("attend_"), attend_max),